Ready to dive into some side hustle statistics?

 The final question was the one I was most anxious about, but knew it would be important to ask.

-… and if I’m being totally honest, one specific critique I have is _________.
+My phrasing: “… and if I’m being totally honest, one specific critique I have is _________.”

-So one afternoon, I swallowed my pride and dove into a pile of constructive criticism.
+I took an afternoon, swallowed my pride and dove into a pile of constructive criticism.
 And people didn’t hold back!

 - “Emails are a little clickbaity.”